buttercloud/atom-gem-wiseguy/README.md

 To get info on all gems:

 * Toggle gem-wiseguy using the command:

 `Gem Wiseguy: Toggle All`
 or keyboard shortcut
 `CTRL-ALT-g`

-To get info select gems:
+To get info on specific gems only (faster):

 * Place cursor on one or more gems then run the command:

 `Gem Wiseguy: Toggle At Cursor` or keyboard shortcut
 `CTRL-ALT-i`